0xff-r4bbit/watchmetype/README.md

 The solution is not better detection; it's building actual relationships with students and evaluating the growth of their skills.
 That requires time, trust, and institutional support for teachers to design tasks that cannot be reduced to a final product check.

+**To students:**
+>I am giving you a calculator that makes it much easier to cheat on your math test, but it doesn't mean you don't need math in your life. *Apply yourself.*

 **To my fellow teachers:**
->Until institutions and governing bodies provide the necessary resources for you to adapt to this new age of AI, I do apologize for the chaos this will create in your classrooms.
+>Until institutions and governing bodies provide the necessary resources for you to adapt to this new age of AI, I am sorry for the chaos this will create in your classrooms.

 **To those in charge in education:**
->You put teachers through school to learn about backwards design and competency-based assessments, but without time, staffing, and institutional support, especially with the students learning about AI faster than you can even figure out what they are, teachers have to resort to policing student work just to make sure the students *might* be learning.
-Please give them the resources they need to actually do their job well and, maybe, you just might prevent their burnout.
+>You put teachers through school to learn about backwards design and competency-based assessments, but without time, staffing, and institutional support, teachers have to resort to policing student work just to make sure the students *might* be learning. *Please* give teachers the resources they need to actually do their job well and, maybe, you just might prevent their burnout.

 ## Features